Type of Rummy Games to Play

 3- Gin Rummy

 It is the most basic kind of rummy, and it is played using a standard 52-card deck.
 It is a popular choice among people throughout Europe.
 Each participant in the two-player game receives 10 cards, which must be combined into at least 3 card sequences or sets.
 For instance, a sequence is 2 3 4 and a set is 6 6 6.
 Use of one Joker card.
 King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, and Ace are the cards in order.
-A face card has ten points, a number card has points equal to its face value, while an ace only has one point.
+In Gin Rummy a face card has ten points, a number card has points equal to its face value, while an ace only has one point.
 Players are subject to just one constraint in this game: all sequences must be of the same suit.

 4- Contract Rummy